Grand European Travel Logo

 San José – Monteverde

-Finishing up your final morning in San José with a quick sightseeing tour of the city’s most iconic sights, you’ll then travel north towards the creative little town of Sarchí.
-Widely regarded as the cradle of Costa Rican artisanship, this is the place to buy intricate arts, crafts and souvenirs.
-The finest display of Sarchí’s creative offering comes courtesy of the highly decorative oxcarts that are displayed here.
-Elegantly carved and hand painted in bright colours, the oxcart is a national symbol of Costa Rica and a beautiful reminder of its humble beginnings.
-Take your time browsing the shops and stalls here, before continuing your journey through the Tilaran Mountain range.
-Climbing higher and higher, we’ll be listening out for the collective sighs of appreciation as you enter the mysterious and misty Cloud Forest.
+Tick off San José’s iconic sights with a quick sightseeing tour before traveling towards the creative little town of Sarchí.
+Seen as the cradle of Costa Rican artisanship, this is the place to buy intricate arts, crafts and souvenirs including the hand-painted and bright colored oxcart, the national symbol of Costa Rica.
+The journey continues through the Tilaran Mountain range listening for the collective “oohs” and “aahs” as you enter the mysterious and misty Cloud Forest.

 Wooden mugs at a market stall in San Jose, Costa Rica